aresPanos/starter-hugo-academic/content/publication/panos2024decomposable/index.md

 ---
-title: "Scalable Marked Point Processes for Exchangeable and Non-Exchangeable Event Sequences"
+title: "Decomposable Transformer Point Processes"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here